 The yearly breakdown has gone as follows:

-One of the things that comes up quite a bit, especially in our current market conditions, is moving investments from a non-registered account into your TFSA.
+If you currently hold investments in a non-registered account, it might make sense to start shifting them over to a TFSA (if you don’t already have one).
 You can absolutely do this and do not need to sell off your investment prior the transfer.
-What will happen is that if the investment you hold is worth more today than when you bought it you will have to pay the tax on that gain when it’s moved.
-This is just like selling it but you wouldn't, you would still hold the investment in your TFSA and any future growth would then be tax free.
-If the holding is at a loss you wouldn't pay any tax but you also wouldn’t get to use the loss when filing your taxes.
-Usually when you sell something at a loss you can use it to balance out some gains you have.
+Transferring the investment from a non-reg account to a TFSA is considered a taxable event, so you’ll have to even up with CRA on any capital gains, but you’ll be able to continue to hold the investment, and any future growth within the TFSA will be tax-free.
+If the investment you hold is worth more today than when you bought it you will have to pay the tax on that gain when it’s moved.
+If the holding is at a loss, you won’t pay any tax, but you also wouldn’t get to use the loss when filing your taxes.
+Usually, when you sell something at a loss, you can use it to balance out some gains you have.
 This means that the best time to move investments into a TFSA is when it is as close as possible to the price you bought it at.
 Crystal clear?
-I hope so but feel free to post questions.

 TFSA’s are a really great tool for saving money, and they provide you with a lot more flexibility than an RRSP and better tax treatment than a non-registered account.
 If you have any questions or have a TFSA strategy you’d like to share, please do so in the comments.

 This post was proofread by Grammarly.